voxel51/platform-sdk/examples/platform-demo/README.md

 After the Docker image exits, press `Ctrl-C` in the terminal session running the server.
 This will generate a report summarizing the function of your analytic and highlight any issues identified with your analytic.

+To cleanup after the test, run `test-platform -c` from the working directory in which you launched the test server.

 After your analytic image passes local tests, it is ready for deployment to the Voxel51 Platform!